t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 An IoT edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g. a cloud, home or enterprise network.
 This interface does not exist in standalone (local-only) scenarios.
 To support such an interface when it exists, an edge computing component needs to expose an API, deal with authentication and authorization, support secure communication.

-An IoT edge cloud may provide an API or interface to local users (e.g. to facilitate local management), or to mobile users (e.g. to provide access to services and applications).
+An IoT edge cloud may provide an API or interface to local users (e.g. to facilitate local management), or to mobile users (e.g. to provide access to services and applications, or to manage data published by the mobile device).

 ### Communication Brokering

 A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g. north-south with clouds, east-west with other edge devices {{DATA-DISCOVERY}}.
 Another aspect of a communication component is dispatching of alerts and notifications to interested consumers both inside and outside of the edge computing domain.
-Protocol translation may also be performed when necessary.
+Protocol translation, analytics and transcoding may also be performed when necessary.

 Communication brokering may be centralized in some systems, e.g. using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
 Distributed systems may leverage direct communication between end devices and communication devices, such as device-to-device links.
 Brokers functions can include ensuring communication reliability, traceability, and in some cases transaction management.